Continuous Learning for Android Malware Detection: Evaluation

 \subsubsection{Improved Active Learning Schemes}

-We compare to several schemes that are based on previously published method, but with several of our improvement applied.
+We compare to several active learning schemes that have not been previously proposed or evaluated in the literature, but that are adapted from previously published schemes or with several of our improvement applied.
 This allows us to gain insight into the contribution of each of our ideas, and we show evidence that our full scheme does better than any of these alternatives.
 In particular, we evaluate two schemes that are based on a previously published method for drift detection (\textsc{Transcendent}), adapted to support active learning; and we evaluate several schemes that extend previously published work with some of our new ideas, including warm-start uncertainty sampling (where the classifier is updated each month rather than retrained from scratch) and warm-start CADE with neural networks.

+We adapt \textsc{Transcendent}~\cite{barbero2022transcending} to active learning. \textsc{Transcendent}~\cite{barbero2022transcending} was originally designed to support classification with rejection, so that the classifier can decline to make any prediction for samples that appear to have drifted.
+In particular, they construct two scores to recognize drifted samples: credibility and confidence.
+Given a new test sample, they first compute the non-conformity score of the sample, representing how dissimilar it is from the training set.
+Given the predicted label of the test sample, they find the set of calibration data points with the same ground truth label.
+Then, they compute credibility as the percentage of samples in the calibration set that have higher non-conformity scores than the test sample.
+They compute confidence as one minus the credibility of the opposite label.
+A lower credibility score or a lower confidence score means the test sample is more likely to have drifted.

+We design two active learning sample selectors based on \textsc{Transcendent}.
+The first one uses only the credibility score: samples with the lowest credibility scores are prioritized.
+The second one uses both credibility and confidence: we multiply the credibility and confidence, and samples with the lowest score are prioritized.
+To compute non-conformity scores, we use Cross-Conformal Evaluator (CCE) with 10-fold cross validation, with details in Appendix~\ref{appendix:details-transcendent}.

+To the best of our knowledge, these two sample selectors have not been documented in published research papers.
+The most related papers BODMAS~\cite{yang2021bodmas} and CADE~\cite{yang2021cade} experimented with using the non-conformity score to select samples for active learning.
+They sort samples by credibility first, and then use confidence to break ties.\footnote{This was confirmed via communication with the authors.} This is different from our sample selectors.

+We evaluate these \textsc{Transcendent}-derived sample selectors with a binary SVM classifier, trained from the input features.
+We also apply the \textsc{Transcendent} credibility score sample selector to the embedding space learned by hierarchical contrastive learning (Equation~\ref{eq:lhc}), and train a binary SVM classifier on these embeddings.
+We also evaluate improved variants of NN uncertainty sampling and CADE OOD sampling, improved with the engineering insights from Section~\ref{sec:engineering-lessons}, to help us separate out the benefit from engineering improvements vs our hierarchical contrastive classifier and pseudo loss.

 We improve CADE to make it more suitable for deep active learning.
 CADE uses a contrastive autoencoder to learn embeddings and build a similarity measure, but CADE's classifier takes the original features as input, not the embedding produced by the encoder.
 Our insight is that it is better for the classifier to use the embedding as input rather than the original features, so we improve CADE in this way.
 We also replace CADE's SVM classifier with a neural network, which performed better in our experiments.
 We examine both a cold-start and warm-start version of CADE, as CADE did not experiment with repeated retraining and thus did not examine this tradeoff, but we found that it made a difference for our scheme (see Section~\ref{sec:cold-vs-warm}).
 Finally, we modified the architecture of the encoder to further improve performance.